ewynx/plonky3_inclusion_proof/README.md

 # Plonky3 Merkle Tree inclusion example

-## Input: hashed_leaf, inclusion path (hash + "flip" bit), merkle root
+This proves inclusion of a leaf hash in a merkle tree using Plonky3.

-## Trace definition
+## Program & Constraints

-Each row contains:
+Input: hashed_leaf, inclusion path (hash + "flip" bit), merkle root.

-current hash, sibling node, flip or not, resulting hash
+Verifies that hashed leaf is indeed part of the merkle tree.

-Step 0: hash the leaf
+### Trace definition
-Then, for each node: fill out the row as described above
+Each row contains: current hash (32 bits), sibling node (32 bits), flip or not (1 bit), resulting hash (32 bits).

-## Constraints
+### Constraints

-- The 4th element of the last row equals merkle root
+- The 32 last bits of the last row equals merkle root
-- flip bit should always be binary
+- Flip bit should always be binary

 ## Tutorials